Backup Architecture

 Job coordination on Serverless clusters

-CockroachDB Serverless clusters operate with a different architecture compared to CockroachDB Self-Hosted and CockroachDB Dedicated clusters.
+CockroachDB Serverless clusters operate with a different architecture compared to CockroachDB self-hosted and CockroachDB Dedicated clusters.
 These architectural differences have implications for how locality-aware backups can run.
 Serverless clusters will scale resources depending on whether they are actively in use, which means that it is less likely to have a SQL pod available in every locality.
 As a result, your Serverless cluster may not have a SQL pod in the locality where the data resides, which can lead to the cluster uploading that data to a storage bucket in a locality where you do have active SQL pods.
 You should consider this as you plan a backup strategy that must comply with data domiciling requirements.

 See also